Image Description Elements

 - efiparttable=”msdos|gpt”:

-For images with an EFI firmware specifies the partition table type to use.
-If not set defaults to the GPT partition table type
+For images with an EFI firmware, specifies the partition table type to use.
+If not set, it defaults to the GPT partition table type for disk images and MBR (msdos) for ISO images.

 - btrfs_quota_groups=”true|false”:

-Boolean parameter that tells KIWI NG to install the system into a btrfs snapshot.
-The snapshot layout is compatible with snapper.
-By default snapshots are turned off.
+A boolean parameter that tells KIWI NG to install the system into a btrfs snapshot.
+The snapshot layout is compatible with the snapper management toolkit and follows a concept by SUSE.
+By default, snapshots are turned off.

 - btrfs_root_is_readonly_snapshot=”true|false”:

-Boolean parameter notifying KIWI NG that the btrfs root filesystem snapshot has to made read-only. if this option is set to true, the root filesystem snapshot it will be turned into read-only mode, once all data has been placed to it.
+A boolean parameter notifying KIWI NG that the btrfs root filesystem snapshot has to be made read-only.
+If this option is set to true, the root filesystem snapshot will be turned into read-only mode once all data has been placed in it.
 The option is only effective if

-Specifies the path to a script which is called right before the bootloader is installed.
-The script runs relative to the directory which contains the image structure.
+Specifies the path to a script that is called right before the bootloader is installed.
+The script runs relative to the directory that contains the image structure.

 - editbootinstall=”file_path”:

-Specifies the path to a script which is called right after the bootloader is installed.
-The script runs relative to the directory which contains the image structure.
+Specifies the path to a script that is called right after the bootloader is installed.
+The script runs relative to the directory that contains the image structure.

 - filesystem=”btrfs|ext2|ext3|ext4|squashfs|xfs”:

-Boolean parameter to force the usage of a MBR partition table even if the system would default to GPT.
-This is occasionally required on ARM systems that use a EFI partition layout but which must not be stored in a GPT.
-Note that forcing a MBR partition table incurs limitations with respect to the number of available partitions and their sizes.
+A boolean parameter to force the usage of an MBR partition table even if the system would default to GPT.
+This is occasionally required on ARM systems that use an EFI partition layout but must not be stored in a GPT.
+Note that forcing an MBR partition table incurs limitations with respect to the number of available partitions and their sizes.

 - fsmountoptions=”option_string”:

-Specifies the filesystem mount options which are passed via the
+Specifies the filesystem mount options that are passed via the

 - kernelcmdline=”string”: